mcuntz/pyeee/docs/source/userguide.rst

 -------------------------------------------

 The function for ``pyeee`` must be of the form `func(x)`.
-Use Python's :any:`functools.partial` to pass other function parameters.
+Use Python's :func:`functools.partial` to pass other function parameters.

 For example pass the parameters :math:`a` and :math:`b` to the Ishigami-Homma function.
 One needs a wrapper function that takes the function